-The Company obtained delivery of a Very Large Ethane Carrier (VLEC) on 17th March, 2017 and it is yet to be capitalised, which will be leased for transportation of refrigerated ethane.
+The Company will obtain delivery of a Very Large Ethane Carrier (VLEC), which will be leased for transportation of refrigerated ethane.

 B. ACCOUNTING POLICIES

 B.1 BASIS OF PREPARATION AND PRESENTATION

 The financial statements have been prepared on a historical cost basis except for certain financial instruments that are measured at fair values at the end of each reporting period, as explained in the accounting polices below.